Borscht Belt: Rise

-Resorts of the area included Avon Lodge, Brickman's, Brown's, Butler Lodge, The Concord, Grossinger's, Granit, the Heiden Hotel, Irvington, Kutsher's Hotel and Country Club, the Nevele, Friar Tuck Inn, the Laurels Hotel and Country Club, the Pines Resort, Raleigh Hotel, the Overlook, the Tamarack Lodge, Shady Nook Hotel and Country Club, Stevensville, Stier's Hotel, and the Windsor.
-Some of these hotels originated from farms that were established by immigrant Jews in the early part of the 20th century.
+Borscht Belt resorts stood in towns such as Liberty, Fallsburg, Mamakating, Thompson, Bethel and Rockland in Sullivan County as well as Wawarsing and Rochester in Ulster County.
+Such resorts included Avon Lodge, Brickman's, Brown's, Butler Lodge, The Concord, Grossinger's, Granit, the Heiden Hotel, Irvington, Kutsher's Hotel and Country Club, the Nevele, Friar Tuck Inn, the Laurels Hotel and Country Club, the Pines Resort, Raleigh Hotel, the Overlook, the Tamarack Lodge, Shady Nook Hotel and Country Club, Stevensville, Stier's Hotel, and the Windsor.
+Some of these hotels originated from farms that Jewish immigrants had established in the early part of the 20th century.

-Two of the larger hotels in High View (just north of Bloomingburg) were Shawanga Lodge and the Overlook.
+Two of the larger hotels in High View, just north of Bloomingburg, were the Shawanga Lodge and the Overlook.
 One of the high points of Shawanga Lodge's existence came in 1959 when it was the site of a conference of scientists researching laser beams.
 The conference marked the start of serious research into lasers.
 The hotel burned to the ground in 1973.

-The Overlook, which offered entertainment and rooms, as well as bungalows, was operated by the Schrier family.
+The Overlook, which offered rooms in the main building as well as bungalows, spiced up with entertainment, was operated by the Schrier family.